 - MS, Electrical Engineering, Cal Poly San Luis Obispo, CA

 - Primary inventor for patent #9,114,891, a multifunctional electromagnet applicable to CubeSats

 Chris designed his first CubeSat in college over 17 years ago.
 He worked on the first and second CubeSats (CP1 and CP2) at Cal Poly, where the CubeSat standard was co-invented.
 He also lead the satellite design team for over a year to create Cal Poly’s second CubeSat.
 After graduating from Cal Poly with a BS and MS in Electrical Engineering, he worked for Boeing for over 6 years in research and development focusing on CubeSat designs.
 With Chris’s electrical design and testing, Boeing launched its first CubeSat, CSTB1, in April of 2007.
 He also worked on several CubeSat and Nano-satellite designs before moving to VACCO Industries.
 While at VACCO he developed the electrical control system for a variety of Cold Gas and Green Monopropellant CubeSat propulsion systems.
 Chris was the lead Electrical Engineer for the propulsion system on the successful NASA/Tyvak Nano-ACE mission which tested several advanced 3U CubeSat subsystems.
 He also was the lead Electrical Engineer for the propulsion system on the successful JPL Mars CubeSat One (MarCO) mission.
 MarCO is a pair of 6U CubeSats utilized as data relays during the Entry Decent and Landing of the Insight probe at Mars.

 Cleve Samson, Sales Engineer

 - BS, Mechanical Engineering (Aerospace specialization), University of California Irvine, CA

-- 3 years of CubeSat applications engineering
+- 7 years of Small Sat and CubeSat business development and applications engineering